How to Unsubscribe from Newsletters at Scale: The Complete 2026 Guide

 - Automation rules: Set up filters to auto-unsubscribe from future unwanted senders

-- Works across Gmail, Outlook, Yahoo, iCloud, and more
+- Cross-platform: Works with Gmail, Outlook, Yahoo, iCloud, and more

 - Pricing: Free trial, then $9.99/month or $99.99/year